claramartins2002/TRABALHO-TQS/README.md

 ## License

-This repository and its contents are licensed under [especifique a licença, se aplicável].
+This repository and its contents are licensed under [GCI].

 ---